Drum brake

-A drum brake is a brake that uses friction caused by a set of shoes or pads that press outward against a rotating cylinder-shaped part called a brake drum.
+A drum brake is a brake that uses friction caused by a set of shoes or pads that press outward against a rotating bowl-shaped part called a brake drum.

 The term drum brake usually means a brake in which shoes press on the inner surface of the drum.
 When shoes press on the outside of the drum, it is usually called a clasp brake.
 Where the drum is pinched between two shoes, similar to a conventional disc brake, it is sometimes called a pinch drum brake, though such brakes are relatively rare.
 A related type called a band brake uses a flexible belt or "band" wrapping around the outside of a drum.
+Drum brakes are manufactured in small automobiles or cheap vehicles, as they are less expensive to make than a traditional disc brake.